chlab/lunchy/README.md

 * Put more info on restaurant detail page
 * Consider adding flash messages when saving stuff
 * Make a common.js bundle
+* Improve restaurant suggestion so you don't get the same restaurants all the time